TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 Xorg allows many configuration layouts to acheive our goal:

--   **One CRT Screen only**: If think it's the most simple setup and should works with the provided tools but is covered it for now (My primary goal was to connect a CRT screen as a slave).
+-   **One CRT Screen only**: If think it's the most simple setup and should works with the provided tools but is not covered for now (My primary goal was to connect a CRT screen as a slave).

 -   **Dualhead using Xrandr**: This is the standard layout used today by